ricoputrap/nextjs-ts-pagination/README.md

 ## Data Models
 There will be two data models that can be managed using this app: `Department` and `Employee`.

-## Roadmap
+## User Stories
-- [x] Displaying a Department data table using a simple server-side pagination.
+- [x] US-1 As a user, I want to see the list of departments.
-- [ ] Enable users to filter the data in Department data table.
+- [ ] US-2 As a user, I want to be able to set the total items displayed in the list of departments.
-- [ ] Enable users to sort the Department data table by any column.
+- [ ] US-3 As a user, I want to be able to filter the data in the list of departments.
-- [ ] Enable users to search any data in Department data table.
+- [ ] US-4 As a user, I want to be able to sort the list of departments by any column in the data table.
-- [ ] Enable users to ...
+- [ ] US-5 As a user, I want to be able to search any data in the list of departments.